Stability theorems for positively graded domains and a question of Lindel: Abstract

 \section{Abstract}

 Given a commutative Noetherian graded domain $R = \bigoplus_{i\ge 0} R_i$ of dimension $d\geq 2$ with $\dim(R_0) \geq 1$, we prove that any unimodular row of length $d+1$ in $R$ can be completed to the first row of an invertible matrix $\alpha$ such that $\alpha$ is homotopic to the identity matrix.
 Utilizing this result, it has been established that if $I \subset R$ is an ideal satisfying $\mu(I/I^2) = \hh(I) = d$, then any set of generators of $I/I^2$ lifts to a set of generators of $I$, where $\mu(-)$ denotes the minimal number of generators.
-Consequently, any projective $R$-module of rank $d$ with trivial determinant splits into a free factor.
-We also improve the injective stability of $\text{K}_1(R)$.
+Consequently, any projective $R$-module of rank $d$ with trivial determinant splits into a free factor of rank one.
+This provides an affirmative answer to an old question of Lindel.
 Finally, we prove that for any projective $R$-module $P$ of rank $d$, if the Quillen ideal of $P$ is non-zero, then $P$ is cancellative.